Force of Evil: Critical response

 When the film was released, the staff at Variety magazine gave the film a mixed review, praising its production values but panning its focus and "intrusively" flowery language:

 Force of Evil fails to develop the excitement hinted at in the title.
 Makers apparently couldn't decide on the best way to present an exposé of the numbers racket, winding up with neither fish nor fowl as far as hard-hitting racketeer meller is concerned.
 A poetic, almost allegorical, interpretation keeps intruding on the tougher elements of the plot.
 This factor adds no distinction and only makes the going tougher ...
 Garfield, as to be expected, comes through with a performance that gets everything out of the material furnished ...
 On the technical side, the production fares better than story-wise.
 The physical mounting is expertly valued; the New York locale shots give authenticity; and lensing by George Barnes, while a bit on the arty side, displays skilled craftsmanship.

 Bosley Crowther, the film critic for The New York Times, liked the film, and wrote, "But for all its unpleasant nature, it must be said that this film is a dynamic crime-and-punishment drama, brilliantly and broadly realized.
 Out of material and ideas that have been worked over time after time, so that they've long since become stale and hackneyed, it gathers suspense and dread, a genuine feeling of the bleakness of crime and a terrible sense of doom.
 And it catches in eloquent tatters of on-the-wing dialogue moving intimations of the pathos of hopeful lives gone wrong."

-Wrote film historian Andrew Sarris in 1968, "Force of Evil stands up under repeated viewings as one of the great films of the modern American cinema and Garfield's taxicab scene with Beatrice Pearson takes away some of the luster Kazan's Brando-Steiger tour de force in On the Waterfront."
-Eddie Muller, writing about Polonsky, pointed out that "he was one of the first Hollywood filmmakers to attempt a form of cinematic poetry, using imagery, dialogue, and narration in three-part harmony.
+Film historian Andrew Sarris wrote in 1968, Force of Evil stands up under repeated viewings as one of the great films of the modern American cinema and Garfield's taxicab scene with Beatrice Pearson takes away some of the luster Kazan's Brando-Steiger tour de force in On the Waterfront.

+Eddie Muller, writing about Polonsky, pointed out that he was one of the first Hollywood filmmakers to attempt a form of cinematic poetry, using imagery, dialogue, and narration in three-part harmony.
 Revelatory speeches erupt almost unconsciously from the characters.
 Scenes are composed with the melancholy of Edward Hopper paintings.
 The editing is often daringly abrupt.
-Despite the bleakness at the film's core, the story-telling was fueled by creative adrenaline."
+Despite the bleakness at the film's core, the story-telling was fueled by creative adrenaline.

 In the decades since its release Force of Evil has been recognized by some as a high point of the film noir genre, powerful in its poetic images and language, by such film critics and historians such as William S. Pechter and Andrew Dickos.
 Its influence has been acknowledged many times by Martin Scorsese in the making of his crime dramas.

+Force of Evil was featured in Jonathan Rosenbaum's alternative top 100 American movies, a response to the AFI Top 100.